secretstartups/handbook/total-rewards/total-rewards-audits/index.html.md

 Cadence: Weekly

 BambooHR creates a standard Payroll Change report to capture any changes processed on a team member's profile.

+Process for auditing:

+1. At the end of each week, a member of the Total Rewards team downloads a csv of the payroll changes report through that day from BambooHR and imports it into the 'Payroll Changes Report Audit' spreadsheet in a new tab labelled with the corresponding date.
+1. A member of the team will add a column for checkboxes and filter out any "Time off Taken" change types.
-At the end of each week, a member of the Total Rewards team reviews each change captured in the report to ensure the change was intentional, inputted correctly, and proper processing was followed for the change.
-Once the change has been reviewed, it can be checked off on the Payroll Change report.
+1. They will then review each change captured in the report to ensure the change was intentional, inputted correctly, and proper processing was followed for the change.
+Once the change has been reviewed, it can be checked off on the report.

 ### New Hire Audit